JVKran/SRPL/COURSE.md

 ## Course requirements
 The Hogeschool Utrecht demands some specific things that are required for passing the course 'Advanced Technical Programming'.
 They will be described below.
-Furthermore, the (dutch) [video](https://youtu.be/ZOofobzfqxk) can be found on YouTube.
+Furthermore, the (dutch) [video of the lexer, parser and interpreter](https://youtu.be/ZOofobzfqxk) and the [video of the compiler](https://youtu.be/tHYeBItHkLc) can be found on YouTube.

 > Since the last assignment (consisting of writing a lexer, parser and interpreter), some changes have been made to the existing code-base.
 These changes consist of the documentation (which is way more extensive now) and supporting for-loops with a custom step-size.
 Other than that _only_ the compiler has been added.